Fraud Alert: Don't Fall for These Latest Scams

 Your payment history has the most significant impact on your credit – making up 35% of your score.
 As a result, you should always work to pay your bills and make your loan payments on time.

-How Long: Late or missed payments can remain on your credit report for up to 7 years.
+How Long Will it Affect My Credit?
+Late or missed payments can remain on your credit report for up to 7 years.

-What You Can Do: Avoid missing payments by setting reminders for bills and loan payments or set them up to be automatically paid.
+How Can I Prevent it?
+Avoid missing payments by setting reminders for bills and loan payments or set them up to be automatically paid.

 A credit inquiry is when a company checks your credit report and/or score.
 There are two types of inquiries – soft and hard.

-How Long: Each hard inquiry can remain on your credit report for up to 2 years.
+How Long Will it Affect My Credit?
+Each hard inquiry can remain on your credit report for up to 2 years.

-What You Can Do: An inquiry is a negative mark that does not carry significant weight.
+How Can I Prevent It?
+An inquiry is a negative mark that does not carry significant weight.
 If you are applying for a loan, such as a car loan, the impact will be minimal and temporary.
 However, inquiries can become more significant if you frequently apply for loans or credit cards.

 Collections, Charge-Offs, Repossessions, Foreclosures